Snoeng Temples: Snoeng West Temple

-The door facing north has a plain board because the carving was intended but was not started, indicating with other evidences that the temple is not fully constructed.
+The door facing north has a plain board because the carving was intended but was not started, indicating with other evidence that the temple is not fully constructed.
 The lintels do not have foliage, unlike other Angkorian period (c.
 800AD-1431) lintels and the East Temple.

 The temple could not be entered because of large stones that have fallen inside as a result of its roof collapse, however it is still worshipped by the locals like other ancient temples.
 Due to damage caused by nature and war, it is difficult to identify the temple's construction time, also because that the temple's stone pieces were scattered for a long time.
 Some stones may have been taken off the temple during the Khmer Rouge regime to build granaries for storing rice.

 Around the site there are many related stones, with further excavation finding few pieces of laterite, pedestal, crown elements, and many plinths.